adi3e08/adi3e08.github.io/_portfolio/portfolio-2.md

 excerpt: 'We use physics-informed neural networks to train a model-based RL algorithm.
 We show that, in model-based RL, model accuracy mainly matters in environments that are sensitive to initial conditions.'
 author_profile: False
 ---
 We apply reinforcement learning (RL) to robotics.
 One of the drawbacks of traditional RL algorithms has been their poor sample efficiency.
 One approach to improve the sample efficiency is model-based RL.
-Our model-based RL algorithm iterates over three steps,
+Our model-based RL algorithm essentially iterates over three steps,
 - Environment Interaction : Interact with the environment and gather data.
 - Model Learning : Use the gathered data to learn a model of the environment (transition dynamics and reward function).
 - Behaviour Learning : Use the learned model to generate imaginary trajectories.
 Backpropagate through the imaginary trajectories to update the policy, exploiting the differentiability of the model.